 In 2017, the CPUC and the California Energy Commission (CEC) commenced an inquiry into the many changes occurring in California's electricity sector.
-The May 19 en banc hearing identified risks and opportunities for California moving toward policies allowing more choices for customers.
-Recognizing the regulatory challenges posed by transitions taking place, the Commission formed the California Customer Choice Project (Project) to assist with the appropriate next steps.
+The May 19 En Banc hearing identified risks and opportunities for California moving toward policies allowing more choices for customers.
+Recognizing the regulatory challenges posed by the transitions taking place, the Commission formed the California Customer Choice Project (Project) to assist with the appropriate next steps.

 A key component was researching how the Legislature and CPUC, in partnership, developed policies that opened wholesale market competition, established the basis for restructuring the electricity market to allow retail competition and then acted to correct the market flaws that caused the California Energy Crisis.
-Appendix I contains a history of the California Energy Market from the creation of private energy producers, through qualifying facilities to the Yellow & Blue Books and the CPUC's idea of a meaningful and comprehensive plan to approach deregulation and, then, AB 1890's market acceleration.
+Appendix I contains a history of California's energy market from the creation of private energy producers through qualifying facilities, to the Yellow & Blue Books and the CPUC's idea of a meaningful and comprehensive plan to approach deregulation, and then AB 1890's market acceleration.
 This appendix discusses the aspects of and flaws in the market design that led to the California Energy Crisis and lays out the corrective measures including key legislative actions and the state's Energy Action Plan.

-To gather input from market participants and other jurisdictions, the Project held an informal public workshop on October 31, 2017, conducted stakeholder outreach, performed research on other markets comparable to California and assembled lessons learned.
+To gather input from market participants and other jurisdictions, the Project held an informal public workshop on October 31, 2017and an en banc with the CEC on June 22, 2018, conducted stakeholder outreach, performed research on other markets comparable to California and assembled lessons learned.
 The experiences of these other markets combined with extensive stakeholder input can help to inform decision-makers on a path forward.